 The U.S.-based EXECUTIVE DIRECTOR, DR. CONNIE ETTER, is responsible for overall program operations, manages the admission and pre-departure process, and oversees staff in Madurai.
 Connie holds a Ph.D. in Anthropology from Syracuse University, with Certificates in Advanced Study in South Asian Studies and Women’s Studies.
 Her dissertation research explored themes of belonging and community in a social rehabilitation shelter for women outside of patriarchal family structures in Madurai.
 Connie first visited South India as an undergraduate study abroad student in 2000.
 Since then, Madurai has become a second home.
 Before becoming SITA ED, Connie visited Madurai annually for research trips and Tamil language study.
 She also lived in Madurai for over two years beginning in June 2007.
 Connie joined South India Term Abroad in August 2010.
 She is currently based in Salt Lake City, UT and visits Madurai at least twice a year.
-In Utah, Connie enjoys road and mountain biking, snowboarding, running, walks to the grocery store, coffee shop, post office, and campus with Abbey (a border collie/husky), and teaching Anthropology and Justice Studies courses at Westminster College.
+In Utah, Connie enjoys road and mountain biking, snowboarding, running RAGNAR relays, walks to the grocery store, coffee shop, post office, and campus with Col (a border collie), and teaching Anthropology and Justice Studies courses at Westminster College.
 SITA site visits always include shopping for new clothes, bindis, and bangles, multiple meals at Murugan Idli, trips to see Tamil films with Ms. Nirmala, ridiculously hot treadmill running, and bowling at the local mall.
 Although this is a great position, her best job ever was working as a canoe guide for high school students in the Boundary Waters Canoe Area Wilderness in northern Minnesota.

 The OUTREACH & OPERATIONS MANAGER, MS. NIRMALA CHRISTINA, is responsible for host family relations, student health and adjustment, and facilities and staff management at the SITA Center.
 Her first position with South India Term Abroad was librarian, when she had the huge task of organizing the wonderful and large SITA book collection.
 She has been with South India Term Abroad since August 2008.